 The Alerts & Conditions page has current information on road closures, park alerts, and weather.

 Wearing warm, waterproof clothing and footwear, staying hydrated, and having a plan increases your safety and enjoyment while snowshoeing.
-Snowshoe rentals per day and overnight are available at the Rim Village Gift Shop (unless the road to Rim Village is closed).
-Current cost and availability are listed the winter park newspaper.
+Ski and snowshoe rentals are not available in the park, but many outfitters outside the park rent cross-country skis and/or snowshoes.

 Circling the Lake in WinterEach winter, approximately 80 skiers and 40 snowshoers travel all the way around Crater Lake.
 It’s a trip that can be exceptionally rewarding, with unforgettable views.
 It can also be physically and mentally demanding—a test of endurance and outdoor skills.
 A backcountry permit is required for entire tour.